pahuber/PHRINGE/docs/usage.rst

 Input Files
 -----------

-SYGN requires the following files to run:
+PHRINGE requires the following files to run:
     * A :ref:`configuration file <configuration>` to configure the simulation settings, observation strategy and observatory hardware
     * An :ref:`exoplanetary system file <exoplanetary_system>` to specify the observed exoplanetary system including the stellar, planetary and exozodi properties
     * Optional: A spectrum file that represents the flux of the planet